-Long term disability insurance claims are often denied – unfairly and without good reason, prompting a respected federal judge to say: “WHEN YOU BUY AN INSURANCE POLICY LIKE THIS, YOU ARE PURCHASING AN INVITATION TO A LEGAL RITUAL...
+Long term disability insurance claims are often denied – unfairly and without good reason.
+A respected federal judge who hears long term disability benefits cases once said: “WHEN YOU BUY AN INSURANCE POLICY LIKE THIS, YOU ARE PURCHASING AN INVITATION TO A LEGAL RITUAL...
 AND YOU WILL BE DENIED BENEFITS.”

 In other words, most disability insurance policies inherently favor the insurer.
 The applicable law is, likewise, unfavorable to the insured.
-However, an experienced disability attorney can successfully fight and reverse an unfair disability claim.
+However, an experienced disability attorney can successfully fight and often reverse an unfair disability claim.

 Thus, the disability insurance company collects premiums from you as long as possible, then will often deny your claim no matter how legitimate it may be once you become disabled and need benefits.
 They may even initially approve you for short term disability (STD) or long term disability (LTD) only to buy time while gathering information in an effort to later deny your claim.

 In many cases, policyholders do not fight back despite being unfairly denied their benefits.
 They believe that the fight may be too costly and likely unsuccessful.
 However, when those disabled do fight back, many will win.

 Long Term Disability Insurance Policy Definitions

 In order to be entitled to disability benefits, you must meet the insurance company’s policy definition of “disability.”
 The definition of “disability” varies from policy to policy.
 You will need to consult a long term disability attorney to find out if you have a case.
 Even if you are found to be totally and permanently disabled in a Social Security disability claim, this does not automatically mean that you meet the disability insurance company’s definition of “disability.”